-The Science Portal is the primary access point to ALMA for all science users.
-The website is: http://almascience.nrao.edu
+The ALMA Science Portal is the primary access point to ALMA for all science users, and can be found at: http://almascience.nrao.edu

-At the Science Portal, users can:
+At the ALMA Science Portal, users can:

-- Access the Call for Proposals, the Proposer's Guide, the Technical Handbook, the Primer, and other documentation - Download the Observing Tool, the software used to prepare and submit ALMA proposals - Search and access public data from the ALMA science data archive - Access Knowledgebase articles from the Helpdesk - Access software tools and documentation, including a sensitivity calculator, the ALMA Observation Support Tool, and Splatalogue - Get an overview of ALMA's scientific capabilities during Full Operations
+- Register as an ALMA user - Access the ALMA Call for Proposals, the ALMA Proposer's Guide, the ALMA Technical Handbook, the ALMA Primer, and other documentation - Download the ALMA Observing Tool, the software used to prepare and submit ALMA proposals - Search and access public data from the ALMA Archive - Access Knowledgebase articles from the ALMA Helpdesk - Access software tools and documentation, including a sensitivity calculator, the ALMA Observation Support Tool, and Splatalogue - Get an overview of ALMA's scientific capabilities.

-Every astronomer who intends to submit an ALMA proposal as a Principal Investigator (PI), or appear on one as a co-Principal Investigator (co-PI) or co-investigator (Co-I), must register with the Science Portal.
+Every astronomer who intends to submit an ALMA proposal as a PI, or appear on one as a co-PI or coinvestigator (Co-I), must register with the ALMA Science Portal.
 Once registered and logged in, users will be able to:

-- Submit a proposal as a PI - Participate as a co-I or co-PI on ALMA proposals - Manage their user profile and demographic information, including: - o updating personal information that is used to track proposal statistics as we continue to remove bias from the proposal review process. - o assigning areas of expertise necessary for the proper dissemination of proposal review during the distributed peer review process. - o the option to receive automatic email notifications of observing progress or delegate their data rights, Phase 2 submission or ToO triggers to other ALMA users. - Access SnooPI, the tool for PIs and collaborators to monitor the status of their observing programs - Submit Helpdesk tickets - Access their proprietary data through the ALMA science data archive
+- Submit an ALMA proposal as a PI - Participate as a co-I or co-PI on ALMA proposals - Manage their user profile and demographic information, including: - Updating personal information that is used to track proposal statistics as we continue to remove bias from the proposal review process. - Specifying areas of expertise and conflicts of interest, necessary for the proper dissemination of proposal review during the distributed peer review process. - Setting an option to receive automatic email notifications of observing progress, delegate access to their data to other ALMA users or delegate the right to trigger Target of Opportunity observations to other ALMA users. - Access SnooPI, the tool for PIs and collaborators to monitor the status of their observing programs - Submit ALMA Helpdesk tickets - Access their proprietary data through the ALMA Archive.

-Once registered with the ALMA Science Portal, a user is automatically added to the NA ALMA User mailing list.
-This list is used by the ARC Manager and other designated NAASC staff to communicate news, events, science highlights and upcoming science conferences to the NA ALMA User community.
-These emails are sent every 6-8 weeks (or more) depending on the urgency of information.
+Once registered with the ALMA Science Portal, a user assigned to the NA ARC is automatically added to the NA ALMA User mailing list.
+This list is used by the NA ARC Manager and other designated NAASC staff to communicate news, events, science highlights and upcoming science conferences to the NA ALMA User community.
+These emails may be sent every 6-8 weeks (or more) depending on the urgency of information.

 Also, NRAO and the ALMA Observatory have Twitter feeds that provide news, updates and highlights.
-NRAO also includes updates and news from ALMA and the NAASC on its Twitter feed.
 If you haven't already done so, sign up on Twitter to follow @TheNRAO and @almaobs to receive these updates.